Professor of Musicology

-With Katherine Kong, Golden is co-editing an interdisciplinary collected volume entitled Gender and Voice in Medieval French Literature and Song, forthcoming from University Press of Florida in 2021.
+With Katherine Kong, Golden co-edited an interdisciplinary collected volume entitled Gender and Voice in Medieval French Literature and Song, published by University Press of Florida in 2021.
 Her work also appears in The Journal of Musicology, Music & Letters, Musical Quarterly, Opera Quarterly, and Manuscripts and Medieval Song: Inscription, Performance, Context (ed.
 Helen Deeming and Elizabeth Eva Leech; Cambridge University Press, 2015), among others.
 She has been an American Council of Learned of Societies Fellow and an NEH Summer Scholar.

 - Ph.D. in Musicology – University of North Carolina at Chapel Hill (2000)

 - M.F.A. in Musicology – Brandeis University (1996)